 A long-standing summer tradition in our congregation is to worship in Mitchell Park with other congregations in our neighborhood.
-People from Covenant Presbyterian, First Baptist, University AME Zion, and the United Methodist Tongan congregation will all be present as we worship together again this year, on August 19th, at 10:30am.
+People from Covenant Presbyterian, First Baptist, University AME Zion, and the iChurch congregation will all be present as we worship together again this year, on August 19th, at 10:30am.

 When practiced well, traditions have the ability to anchor communities.
 The simple, common act of people gathering together to worship the Divine is a tradition of our species.
 Over time, those who have good experiences with a tradition find deep meaning in their value.
 The tradition itself is often a spiritual experience.